Skip to content

 Email Communications

 Writing professional emails is one of the biggest hidden time sinks in operations.
-Claude drafts client responses, internal updates, stakeholder communications, and diplomatically tricky messages in 3-5 minutes instead of the 15-20 you’d normally spend choosing your words.
+Claude drafts client responses, internal updates, stakeholder communications, and diplomatically tricky messages in 3 to 5 minutes instead of the 15 to 20 you’d normally spend choosing your words.
 This workflow covers one-off emails and batch sequences.

 Draft a professional response to a client complaint.
 The client is [Name], Head of Procurement at [Acme Corp].
 They emailed saying their last two orders arrived 4-5 days late and they're considering switching suppliers.
 The facts: we had a warehouse issue that's now resolved.
 We want to keep this account — they spend about $180,000 annually with us.
 Offer a 10% credit on their next order as a goodwill gesture.
 Tone: apologetic but confident we've fixed the problem.
 Keep it under 200 words.